erik-sn/webapp/README.md

-# Webapp Boilerplate - Django + React
+# Webapp Boilerplate - Django Rest Framework + React

 This repository is a starting template for a django & react application.
 It combines libraries and configuration I am comfortable with for quick bootstrapping